 |Salaries||The average salary for any professional WordPress Developer is $61,225 per year in the United States||The average salary for professional Joomla Developer is approximately $76,903 per||The average salary for any professional Drupal Developer is $96,067 per year in the United States.|

-Here, are Pros/Advantages for using WordPress
+Here are the Pros/Advantages for using WordPress:

 - You can design complex pages with no coding skills using Page Builder plugins.